python/cpython/Doc/library/shelve.rst

    mutated).

    By default, :mod:`shelve` uses :func:`pickle.dumps` and :func:`pickle.loads`
-   for pickling and unpickling.
-However *custom_loads* can be the function that takes the :term:`bytes-like object` and returns the object. *custom_dumps* can be the function that takes the object and returns :class:`bytes`.
-For example, :keyword:`lambda`, which the :mod:`pickle` does not support, can be used in :mod:`shelve` using the custom loads and custom dumps functions, which do support the :keyword:`lambda`.
+   for serializing and deserializing.
+However *serializer* can be the function that takes the :term:`bytes-like object` and returns the object. *deserializer* can be the function that takes the object and returns :class:`bytes`.
+For example, :keyword:`lambda`, which the :mod:`pickle` does not support, can be used in :mod:`shelve` using the serializer and deserializer functions, which do support the :keyword:`lambda`.

    .. versionchanged:: 3.10